 SUMMARY OF HOW TO REMOVE A LIQUIDATOR

-- Creditors with sufficient support can requisition a Decision to remove a Liquidator.
+- Creditors can requisition a Decision to remove a Liquidator.

 - Liquidator removal can be done by a Court application.

-- A creditor can ask a Liquidator to voluntarily leave office and let another Insolvency Practitioner takeover.
+- A creditor can ask a Liquidator to voluntarily leave office and be replaced.

 Why Might You Or Creditors Want To Remove A Liquidator?